“I have your back”

 “Mr. Militello is the BEST!”

-The first type of conditional driving privilege is called a hardship privilege.
-At the time a person is charged in court with DWI, if the prosecution has preliminary evidence showing that you had a BAC of 0.08 or higher, then the court is supposed to suspend your driver’s license.
+When a person is charged with DWI, if the prosecution has preliminary evidence showing that you had a BAC of 0.08 or higher, then the court is supposed to suspend your driver’s license pending the outcome of the prosecution.
 The court will first seize your driver's license, and upon application by your attorney, may give a hardship privilege.
 These applications aren't just a matter of asking for a new license.
-You or your attorney have to demonstrate that you have work to get to, or a medical appointment that needs to be attended, and that you can’t use public transportation.
-It's a little trickier to get a hardship privilege than some people might otherwise think, and it does require paperwork.
-An experienced DWI attorney can help get you a hardship privilege.
+Your attorney must demonstrate that you face an "extreme hardship" and need to drive to work, or to a medical appointment and that you don't have an alternative form of transportation. (*A hardship license may not be used to operate a commercial motor vehicle.)

 Pre-Conviction Conditional Licenses:

+You will not be eligible for a pre-conditional license if you have been convicted of either DWAI or DWI within the previous five years.
 You will not be eligible for a pre-conviction conditional license if you are facing your third DWI or DWAI offense within 25 years.
 You will not be eligible for a pre-conviction conditional license if you refused to take a Datamaster DMT (breathalyzer) test.

 Post-Conviction Conditional Licenses: